swapnil-jadhav-official/react-node-auth-api/README.md

-# react-node-auth-api
-this is serverside code & using ejs for rendering
+---

+# React Node Auth API

+This is the server-side code for the React Node Auth API.
+It uses EJS for rendering.

+The application is hosted at: [https://react-node-auth-api.onrender.com/](https://react-node-auth-api.onrender.com/)

-# User Guide :
+## User Guide

-Hard coded data is used at backend for testing.
+Hardcoded data is used at the backend for testing purposes.
+You can use the following data for authentication:
-Use below data for authentication

-        1. "username": "admin",
-        "password": "pass"

-        2. "username": "user1",
-        "password": "pass1"

-        3. "username": "user2",
-        "password": "pass2"
+1. Username: admin, Password: pass
+2. Username: user1, Password: pass1
+3. Username: user2, Password: pass2

+---